steverusso/bigtech.fail/website/content/events/google-removes-parler-from-play-store/index.md

 > public safety threat, we are suspending the app’s listings from the Play
 > Store until it addresses these issues.

+Apple followed suit by [removing Parler from the App Store](/events/apple-removes-parler-from-app-store/) the very next day.
-Apple threatened taking similar action, and Amazon employees called for Parler to be dropped from Amazon Web Services as well.
+Additionally, Amazon employees called for Parler to be dropped from Amazon Web Services.